Program Page

 Classroom/Internship Site

+The CEA CAPA London Study Center is located in an area subject to planning restrictions, which limits permanent modifications for accessibility.
+The entry to the building includes steps, and so a hydraulic lift must be used to accommodate a wheelchair, which must be arranged in advance.
 Many of the classrooms are wheelchair accessible.
-In most cases classrooms can be moved.
+In most cases, classrooms can be moved.
+There is an elevator that can accommodate small wheelchairs.
 Scribes and assistive technology for voiced input may be possible for a charge.
-About 40 per cent of the internship work sites are wheelchair accessible.
+About 40% of the internship work sites are wheelchair accessible.

 Service dogs are allowed in the classrooms.
 Course materials are available in alternative formats.
 There is no Braille signage for buildings, elevators and classrooms.

-Sign language interpreters using British Sign Language or the rare American Sign Language interpreters can possibly be arranged for the classrooms, internship sites and sponsored events depending on the cost.
+Sign language interpreters using British Sign Language, or American Sign Language interpreters can possibly be arranged for classrooms, internship sites, and sponsored events, depending on the cost.
 Induction loops are sometimes available, but captioned videos are not.

 Test accommodations are provided and lectures can be tape recorded.
 It is possible to obtain the syllabus in advance, modify deadlines for assignments, and calculators are allowed for test taking.
 Notetakers are sometimes available.